Sun Position¶

 min_elevation (float) – Minimum solar elevation (in degrees) required to include the time.

-timezone_offset (int, optional) – Timezone offset from UTC in hours (e.g., -8 for PST).
-Default is 0.
+timezone_offset (int, optional) – Fixed timezone offset from UTC in hours (e.g., -8 for PST).
+Ignored if

 - Returns: